MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/sign-in/determine-account-is-compromised.md

 1. Make sure that you have Windows Update turned on.
 1. If antivirus software isn't installed on your computer, we recommend that you install antivirus software and then run a scan to make sure that no malicious software is installed on the computer.
 You can download free anti-malware or antivirus software from Microsoft.

-### Step 2: Make sure that the attacker can't log on to your Office 365 account
+### Step 2: Make sure that the attacker can't log on to your Microsoft 365 account

 1. Change your password immediately.
 Make sure that the password is strong and that it contains upper and lowercase letters, at least one number, and at least one special character.
 1. Don't reuse any of your last five passwords.
 Even though the password history requirement lets you reuse a more recent password, you should select something that the attacker can't guess.